-On an annual basis, the Compensation Committee reviews the Corporation's compensation programs, including the mix of compensation offered and the appropriateness of annual and long-term incentive compensation.
-The CEO and the Vice President, Human Resources advise the Committee regarding the competitiveness of the Corporation's compensation program and its impact on the ability to attract, motivate and retain talented employees and executives.
-In addition, the Committee reviews information about compensation provided in respect of the comparator group of companies.
+The Committee annually reviews our compensation programs, including the mix of compensation and the appropriateness of annual and long-term incentive compensation in comparison to Comparator Group practices.
+The CEO and the Vice President, Human Resources advise the Committee regarding the competitiveness of the compensation program and its impact on the ability to attract, motivate and retain talented employees and executives.
+In addition, the Committee reviews information about Comparator Group compensation.